Japanese encephalitis

 Japanese encephalitis in Nepal

 As of 11 Oct 2024, 63 cases (including 17 deaths) of Japanese encephalitis have been recorded since June 2024.
 The outbreak has extended into the Kathmandu Valley, an area traditionally thought to be lower risk for the disease.
-Please see the Japanese encephalitis in brief article for further details on Japanese encephalitis.
+Please see our Topics in Brief article for further details on Japanese encephalitis.

 Take usual precautions